Ray Review: Kay Kay Menon and Manoj Bajpayee shine in this intense series

 Directors: Abhishek Chaubey, Srijit Mukherji and Vasan Bala

-Cast: Manoj Bajpayee, Kay Kay Menon, Ali Fazal, Harsh Varrdhan Kapoor, Gajraj Rao, Shweta Basu Prasad, Radhika Madan, Chandan Roy Sandal, Anindita Bose
+Cast: Manoj Bajpayee, Kay Kay Menon, Ali Fazal, Harsh Varrdhan Kapoor, Gajraj Rao, Shweta Basu Prasad, Radhika Madan, Chandan Roy Sanyal, Anindita Bose

 Rating: 3.5 out of 5